 26. Get your groove on, Beyonce style

 Always wanted to move like Beyonce?
-Well, The Cultmunity offer courses where you can learn a particular dance over an eight week period… or just rock up for one of their Bey dance parties.
+Well, The Cultmunity offer courses where you can learn a particular dance routine from a music video over an eight week period… or just rock up for one of their Bey dance parties.